OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/cloud-services/cloud-services-configure-ssl-certificate.md

                         storeName="My"
                         permissionLevel="limitedOrElevated" />
             <!-- IMPORTANT!
 Unless your certificate is either
-            self-signed or signed directly by the CA root, you must include all the intermediate certificates
+            self-signed or signed directly by hello CA root, you must include all hello intermediate certificates
             here.
-You must list them here, even if they are not bound to any endpoints.
-Failing to list any of the intermediate certificates may cause hard-to-reproduce
+You must list them here, even if they are not bound tooany endpoints.
+Failing toolist any of hello intermediate certificates may cause hard-to-reproduce
             interoperability problems on some clients.-->
             <Certificate name="CAForSampleCertificate"
                         storeLocation="LocalMachine"